yyyaohhh/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.
    * To do this, open a command terminal and type `java --version`.
-   * If you do not have Java 11 installed, get it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
+   * If you do not have Java 11 installed, get it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html). <br>

-2. Download the latest `ModCraft.jar` from [here](https://github.com/AY2324S1-CS2103T-T13-0/tp/releases/tag/v1.2b).
+2. Download the latest `ModCraft.jar` from [here](https://github.com/AY2324S1-CS2103T-T13-0/tp/releases/tag/v1.4).

-3. Copy the downloaded jar file to the folder you want to use as the _home folder_(the folder `ModCraft.jar` will be in) for ModCraft.
+3. Copy the downloaded jar file to the folder you want to use as the _home folder_ (the folder `ModCraft.jar` will be in) for ModCraft.

 <div class="alert alert-warning"><md>:exclamation: **Caution:**
 As ModCraft writes to files within the directory it is in, we recommend placing ModCraft in an empty directory to prevent unexpected behaviour.
 </md></div>

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ModCraft.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ModCraft.jar` command to run the application.
 A GUI similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br> <br>
    ![StartUp](images/ImagesForUG/StartUp.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

-    * `info CS1101S` : Shows you information about the module CS1101S, which are the module code, module title, modular credit and module description of `CS1101S`.
+    * `info CS1101S` : Shows you the module code, module title, modular credit and description of the module `CS1101S`.

-    * `add CS2030S y/1 s/2 g/IP` : Adds the module CS2030S to your study plan of semester 2 in year 1, and marks its grade as `IP` (In Progress).
+    * `add CS2030S y/1 s/2 g/IP` : Adds the module CS2030S to Year 1 Semester 2 of your study plan, with an `IP` (In Progress) grade.

     * `delete CS2040S` : Deletes the module CS2040S if it is present from your list of modules taken.